 A critical window of opportunity.

-Severe gaps in Arctic carbon monitoring and modeling have created large uncertainties in estimates of greenhouse gas emissions from permafrost thaw.
+Carbon monitoring and modeling have created large uncertainties in estimates of greenhouse gas emissions from permafrost thaw.
 As a result, these emissions are not fully counted in global carbon budgets and have been left out of climate policy.
 These omissions put us at risk of miscalculating how aggressively we must curb emissions to meet internationally agreed upon limits, and hinder our ability to develop informed adaptation strategies.

 The sooner we incorporate permafrost thaw emissions into our strategies to address the climate crisis, the better equipped we will be to limit future harm.